Skip to main content

 II.
 Investigation of missing students is a coordinated effort between Student Development and Public Safety, using both university and law enforcement means to determine the location and well-being of the missing student.

-B. Local law enforcement agencies including but not limited to the Dayton Police Department will be notified, within 24 hours after determining the student is missing, regardless of whether the student has registered a contact person (see below).
+Local law enforcement agencies including but not limited to the City of Dayton Police Department will be notified within 24 hours after determining the student is missing, regardless of whether the student has registered a contact person (see below).
+This notification will occur unless the local law enforcement agency was the entity that made the determination of the student's missing status.

-C. Parents or guardians will be notified if a student is determined missing.
-In exigent circumstances, parents may be contacted to aid in determining the location of a missing student.
+b.
+Parents or guardians, in addition to any additional confidential contact person designated by the student, may be notified if a student is determined missing.
+Parents, guardians, or emergency contacts may be contacted to aid in determining the location of a missing student.

 III.
-Students may name a confidential contact person to be contacted within 24 hours in the event they are reported missing.
+Students residing in on-campus residential facilities may name a confidential missing student contact person or persons at any point throughout the year to be contacted in the event they are reported missing.
 This person may be anyone of their choosing.
-Students wishing to register a contact person may do so by contacting the Director of Administration and Security at Public Safety during business hours, or by telephone (937) 229-2129.
-Information submitted for contact persons is confidential and may only be accessed by law enforcement officers in furtherance of a missing person investigation.
+Students wishing to register a contact person may do so on Public Safety's website.
+This process may also be completed by contacting the Director, Clery Compliance and Records Coordinator.
+Information submitted for confidential missing student contact persons is confidential and may only be accessed by law enforcement officers in furtherance of a missing person investigation.

 Reference Documents